Empowering Our Community Through Mediation

 Shaping the Dialogue on Policing

-This summer's movement for racial justice has led to a national conversation on the use of force and related police policies and procedures.
-At Straus, we believe that a critical need for intervention exists, one that allows community members of color to feel safe and providing police with renewed strategies, information, and support on issues of racial inequity and bias.
+In Summer 2020, our country witnessed a movement for racial justice which led to a national conversation on the use of force and related police policies and procedures.
+At the Straus Institute, we believe that a critical need for intervention exists, one that allows community members to feel safe and provides police with renewed strategies, information, and support on issues of racial inequity and bias.

 On January 29-30, 2020, the Straus Institute trained a cohort of 50 Los Angeles Police Department (LAPD) personnel, including officers and civilian staff, in workplace conflict resolution skills and practices.
 Read More